mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This is the firearm or a projectile-weapon side of the smartlink system.
 The system includes a small camera and range finder.
 It keeps track of ammunition and, through DNI, allows switching between gun modes, ejecting a clip, and firing the gun without pulling the trigger.
 The camera allows you to fire from cover, suffering no Attack test penalties while affected by the Cover Status.

-If you’re using a smartlink, the smartgun system gives Advantage 1 on attack rolls across all available range categories.
+If you’re using a smartlink, the smartgun system gives ADVANTAGE 1 on attack rolls across all available range categories.
 Additionally it makes reloading 1 Action type cheaper (Major -> Minor -> Free).

 The smartgun features are accessed either by universal access port cable to an imaging device (like glasses, goggles, or a datajack for someone with cybereyes).
 Internal smartgun systems add 500 nuyen to the weapon price.